 This Winter Fruit Salad is just as refreshing and delicious as it looks.
-It’s chock full of bright and tangy pineapple, kiwi, tangerines, apples, sprinkled with pomegranate seeds and finished with a drizzle of homemade citrus glaze.
+It’s chock full of bright and tangy pineapple, kiwi, tangerines, and apples, sprinkled with pomegranate seeds and finished with a drizzle of homemade citrus glaze.
 It would be an amazing centerpiece to a fruit board for the holidays.

-It’s the perfect holiday fruit salad because it’s refreshing, brightly colored, can be made the night before and is naturally gluten free!
-Plus, it works for kids, adults, picky eaters - you name it.
-Feel free to swap out different winter fruits, add a different dressing, top with mint for garnish or make whatever changes you see fit.
+It’s the perfect holiday fruit salad because it’s refreshing, brightly colored, can be made the night before, and is naturally gluten-free!
+Plus, it works for kids, adults, and picky eaters - you name it.
+Feel free to swap out different winter fruits, add a different dressing, top with mint for garnish, or make whatever changes you see fit.

 - Pineapple - remove the rind and dice or slice the pineapple into bite-sized pieces.
 Be sure and remove the little black “eyes.”